OttoHung/docker.tutorials/README.md

 ```dockerfile
 FROM https://ghcr.io/OttoHung/greeting:latest
 ```
-Or specifying the name of the docker image:
+Or specify the name of the docker image:
 ```dockerfile
 FROM alpine:3.15
 ```